-The statistics for the frame received are contained within the $rx_statistics_vector$ output.
-Table 2-12 defines the bit field for the vector.
+The statistics for the frame received are contained within the rx_statistics_vector output.
+Table 2-13 defines the bit field for the vector.

-Table 2-12: Bit Definition for the Receiver Statistics Vector emacclient rxstats Name Description 27 ADDRESS_MATCH If the optional address filter is included in the core, this bit is asserted if the address of the incoming frame matches one of the stored or pre-set addresses in the address filter.
+Table 2-13: Bit Definition for the Receiver Statistics Vector emacclient rxstats Name Description 28 PFC_FRAME Extra vector bit included when the PFC functionality is included.
+This indicates the Ethernet MAC has received a valid PFC frame.
+27 ADDRESS_MATCH If the optional address filter is included in the core, this bit is asserted if the address of the incoming frame matches one of the stored or pre-set addresses in the address filter.
 If the address filter is omitted from the core or is configured in promiscuous mode, this line is held High.
 26 ALIGNMENT_ERROR Asserted at speeds less than 1 Gb/s if the frame contains an odd number of nibbles and the FCS for the frame is invalid.
 25 LENGTH/TYPE Out of Range If the length/type field contained a length value that did not match the number of MAC client data bytes received and the length/type field checks are enabled, then this bit is asserted.
 This bit is also asserted if the length/type field is less than 46, and the frame is not padded to exactly 64 bytes.
 This is independent of whether or not the length/type field checks are enabled.
 24 BAD_OPCODE Asserted if the previous frame was error-free and contained the special control frame identifier in the length/type field, but contained an opcode that is unsupported by the MAC (any opcode other than PAUSE).
 23 FLOW_CONTROL_FRAME Asserted if the previous frame was error-free, contained the special control frame identifier in the length/type field, contained a destination address that matched either the MAC Control multicast address or the configured source address of the MAC, contained the supported PAUSE opcode, and was acted upon by the MAC.
 22 BYTE_VALID Asserted if a MAC frame byte (destination address to FCS inclusive) is in the process of being received.
 This is valid on every clock cycle.
 Do not use this as an enable signal to indicate that data is present on emacclientrxd[7:0].
 21 VLAN_FRAME Asserted if the previous frame contained a VLAN identifier in the length/type field when receiver VLAN operation is enabled.
-20 OUT_OF_BOUNDS Asserted if the previous frame exceeded the specified IEEE 802.3-2008 maximum legal length (see Maximum Permitted Frame Length, page 81).
-This is only valid if jumbo frames are disabled.
-19 CONTROL_FRAME Asserted if the previous frame contained the special control frame identifier in the length/type field.
-18:5 FRAME_LENGTH_COUNT The length of the previous frame in number of bytes.
-The count stays at 16368 for any jumbo frames larger than this value.
-4 MULTICAST_FRAME Asserted if the previous frame contained a multicast address in the destination address field.